TraderPilotTraderPilot

 What to remember

-• 1There is no universal 'best' ATM: there's one that fits your setup and instrument.
+• 1There is no universal 'best' ATM — there's one that fits your setup, instrument and firm.

-• 2A good ATM always includes a stop, a target and a breakeven rule.
+• 2A good ATM always includes a stop, a target and an auto-breakeven rule.

 • 3Breakeven is what keeps a winning trade from turning into a loser.

-• 4Scaled exits lock in part of the gain without killing the trade.
+• 4Scaled exits (partials) lock in profit without killing the trade.

-• 5The ATM executes the plan; the daily limit protects the account.
+• 6The ATM manages the trade; the daily limit protects the account.

 — Contents